pizlonator/fil-c-website/source/programs_that_work.md

 - [zsh 5.8.0.1-dev](https://github.com/pizlonator/fil-c/tree/deluge/projects/zsh-5.8.0.1-dev).
 Tiny changes only (add a field to a struct to properly align some fields, disable custom malloc).
 - [zstd 1.5.6](https://github.com/pizlonator/fil-c/tree/deluge/projects/zstd-1.5.6).
 Tiny changes only (use Fil-C cpuid API instead of assembly and disable some assembly snippets).
 - [cmake 3.30.2](https://github.com/pizlonator/fil-c/tree/deluge/projects/cmake-3.30.2). *No changes, works out of the box*.
-- brotli 1.1.0. *No changes, works out of the box*.
+- [brotli 1.1.0](https://github.com/pizlonator/fil-c/tree/deluge/projects/brotli-1.1.0). *No changes, works out of the box*.
 - google test. *No changes, works out of the box*.
 - google benchmark. *No changes, works out of the box*.
 - [ada url](https://github.com/pizlonator/pizlonated-ada). *No changes, works out of the box*.
 - [simdjson](https://github.com/pizlonator/pizlonated-simdjson/commits/master/).
 Tiny change only (use Fil-C API for `cpuid` and `xgetbv` instead of assembly).
-- [GNU coreutils 9.5](https://github.com/pizlonator/fil-c/tree/deluge/projects/coreutils-9.5). *No changes, works out of the box - except for feature limitations due to musl*.
+- [GNU coreutils 9.5](https://github.com/pizlonator/fil-c/tree/deluge/projects/coreutils-9.5). *No changes, works out of the box*.
 - [GNU bash 5.2.32](https://github.com/pizlonator/fil-c/tree/deluge/projects/bash-5.2.32).
 Requires a one line change due to a flex array alignment issue.
 - [GNU binutils 2.43.1](https://github.com/pizlonator/fil-c/tree/deluge/projects/binutils-2.43.1).
 Requires a 9KB patch mostly due to uses of `intptr_t` where a pointer type is required.
 - [lz4 1.10.0](https://github.com/pizlonator/fil-c/tree/deluge/projects/lz4-1.10.0). *No changes, works out of the box*.